Estrus synchronization planner simplifies cowherd breeding

 The concept sounds straightforward, but the process is not quite as simple.
 Success depends on matching the estrus protocol with the animal to be bred and precise timing of insemination.

-To aid producers in these decisions, the Iowa Beef Center released an updated version of the popular Estrus Synchronization Planner.
+To aid producers in these decisions, the Iowa Beef Center just released an updated version of the popular Estrus Synchronization Planner, according to an IBC news release.
 This Excel software includes not only standard protocols using conventional semen, but also five protocols for sexed semen involving either fixed-time artificial insemination or split-time artificial insemination.

 The updated version of the software is available free of charge from the Iowa Beef Center at www.iowabeefcenter.org.
 When visiting the website, select ‘Tools’ in the menu bar and then ‘Software’ to get to the Estrus Synchronization Planner.